Not-to-be-Missed Treasures and Pleasures From London's Ancient Past

 150 London Wall Barbican, St Paul's or Moorgate Tube

 The ultra-modern building straddles the site of the old Roman fort, with wonderful exhibits linked, by and large, to London, per se.
-We even enjoyed the displays that weren't from our era, and the bookstore is one of our favorites.
+We even enjoyed the displays that weren't from our era, and the bookstore is one of our favourites.

 Ready for some exercise?